Photo showing a group of yellow spheres in different sizes suspended in mid-air against a yellow background.

 Keeping taxes low

 Investors are actively seeking tax-efficient strategies to minimize their tax liability.
-This includes using tax-advantaged accounts such as IRAs and 401(k)s to shelter their retirement savings from the regular pinch of taxes through tax-deferred growth.Automated tax-loss harvesting5 is an effective tax strategy that can help turn market volatility into a tax-savings opportunity.
+This includes using tax-advantaged accounts such as IRAs and 401(k) plans to shelter their retirement savings from the regular pinch of taxes through tax-deferred growth.3

 Managing volatility